Bachelor's programmes in Dutch

 More information about Bachelor of Marketing in Dutch

 From human resources to financial management and improving the quality of healthcare, the healthcare manager plays a central role in these areas.
-As a Bachelor of Health Care Management student, you will acquire and develop the competencies that a middle manager must possess.
+As a Health Care Management student, you will acquire and develop the competencies that a middle manager must possess.
 You will be able to contribute on an operational and tactical level.

 Bachelor of Chemistry